threesixtysix ethics statement

 My most valuable asset is my independence.
 I have praised and critiqued people and organisations in this newsletter.
 You can trust in my editorial choices because I maintain the following code of conduct:

-• I don’t accept gifts from people, organisations, companies or from their PR firms.
+- I don’t accept gifts from people or organisations.

 Professional conduct

 In addition to the above standards, I work hard to act ethically.
-This means that I take time to learn the truth and report it, protect sources, minimise the risk of harm, and strive for accuracy and honesty in everything I write.
+This means that I take time to understand the facts, protect sources, minimise the risk of harm, and strive for accuracy and honesty in everything I write.

 Sourcing standards at threesixtysix

 I work hard to only use good sources.
-I always link to the sources that I’m depending on to understand an issue, and I strive for every detail to be backed by facts from reputable organisations.
+I always link to the research that I’m depending on to understand an issue.
+I strive for every detail to be backed by facts from reputable organisations.

 Advertising